 Who are we?

 Wellington Baptist Church will collect and deal with your personal information in accordance with the General Data Protection Regulations.
-The church leadership team is the Data Controller of the personal data we hold about you; this means we decide how your personal data is processed and for what purposes.
-The church Data Protection Officer is currently Helen Wallwork.
+The Trustees of Wellington Baptist Church is the Data Controller of the personal data we hold about you; this means we decide how your personal data is processed and for what purposes.
+The church Data Protection Officer is currently The Trustees of Wellington Baptist Church.

 How we collect personal information